ProjectPODER/TowerBuilder_EN/docs/Intro/Seccion1.md

 - Highly customizable design.
 - You can use open data from your country's government and show how useful the open contracting standard (OCDS) is for journalism.

-If you find it difficult, you can try again in 15 minutes, check our [Errors and Corrections](https://towerbuilder.readthedocs.io/en/latest/C3/Seccion1.html) section, or ask for help.
+If, during this process you find anything to be difficult, you can try again in 15 minutes, check our [Errors and Corrections](https://towerbuilder.readthedocs.io/en/latest/C3/Seccion1.html) section, or [ask for help](https://towerbuilder.readthedocs.io/en/latest/C3/Seccion1.html#i-have-another-issue).